You’re probably already familiar with the basics of an academic essay.

 Though it doesn’t sound much like an essay writing hack, we need to emphasize this obvious writing tip that a lot of people seem to ignore.

-Researching first and writing afterwards can allow you to choose the best information to use and assure that you have a solid thesis statement backed by various supporting ideas.
+Researching first and writing afterward can allow you to choose the best information to use and ensure that you have a solid thesis statement backed by various supporting ideas.